webhooks-plug/webhooks-plug-js-client/README.md

 ## Webhooks Plug JS Client

-This holds the code for the webhooks plug client used to connect to the server
+This holds the code for the webhooks plug client used to connect to the server.

 ## installation